Flag desecration

 Flag desecration is the desecration of a flag, violation of flag protocol, or various acts that intentionally destroy, damage, or mutilate a flag in public.
 In the case of a national flag, such action is often intended to make a political point against a country or its policies.
-Some countries have laws forbidding methods of destruction (such as burning in public) or forbidding particular uses (such as for commercial purposes); such laws may distinguish between desecration of the country's own national flag and flags of other countries.
+Some countries have laws against methods of destruction (such as burning in public) or forbidding particular uses (such as for commercial purposes); such laws may distinguish between the desecration of the country's own national flag and the desecration of flags of other countries.
 Some countries have also banned the desecration of all types of flags from inside the country to other country flags.

 Background

-Actions that may be treated as desecration of a flag include burning it (flag burning), urinating, defecating or ejaculating on it, defacing it with slogans, stepping upon it, damaging it with stones; bullets; or any other missile, cutting or ripping it, improperly flying it, verbally insulting it, dragging it on the ground, or eating it, among other things.
+Actions that may be treated as the desecration of a flag include burning it, urinating or defecating on it, defacing it with slogans, stepping upon it, damaging it with stones; bullets; or any other projectile, cutting or ripping it, improperly flying it, verbally insulting it, dragging it on the ground, or eating it, among other things.

 Flag desecration may be undertaken for a variety of reasons.
 It may be a protest against a country's foreign policy, including one's own, or the nature of the government in power there.
 It may be a protest against nationalism or a deliberate and symbolic insult to the people of the country represented by the flag.
 It may also be a protest at the very laws prohibiting the act of desecrating a flag.

+Flag desecration laws

-Burning or defacing a flag is a crime in some countries.
-In countries where it is not, the act may still be prosecuted as disorderly conduct, arson, or; if conducted on someone else's property; as theft or vandalism.
+In some countries, desecrating a flag is illegal and punishable by a prison sentence or a fine.
+In countries where it is not, the act may still be prosecuted as disorderly conduct or arson or, if conducted on someone else's property, as theft or vandalism.

 By jurisdiction

 Algeria

 In Algeria, flag desecration is a crime.
-According to article 160 bis of the Algerian penal code, the intentional and public shredding, distortion, or desecration of the national flag is punishable by 5 to 10 years of imprisonment.
+According to article 160 bis of the Algerian penal code, the intentional and public shredding, distortion, or desecration of the national flag is punishable by five to ten years of imprisonment.

-In 2010, an Algerian court convicted 18 people of flag desecration and punished them by up to 6 years of imprisonment and $10,000 in fines after protests about jobs and housing.
+In 2010, an Algerian court convicted 18 people of flag desecration and punished them by up to six years of imprisonment and $10,000 in fines after protests about jobs and housing.

 Argentina

-The Penal Code (Código Penal) on its Article 222 criminalizes the public desecration of the national flag, coat of arms, national anthem, or any provincial symbol, imposing from 1 to 4 years of imprisonment.
+The Penal Code (Código Penal) on its Article 222 criminalizes the public desecration of the national flag, coat of arms, national anthem, or any provincial symbol, imposing one to four years of imprisonment.
+In other words, in Argentina, flag desecration is a crime punishable by up to one year of imprisonment.